shuozhixu/FYRE2024/README.md

 Since we will consider 12 interatomic potentials and 32 void sizes, we will run in total 384 LAMMPS simulations.
 Each time we run a new simulation, create a new directory.

-On the one hand, one can run multiple simulations at the same time.
-On the other hand, it is suggested that no more than ten simulations are run at the same time such that other students can also run simulations.
+It is suggested that no more than ten simulations are run at the same time such that other students can also run simulations.

 ## One hypothesis and two sets of LAMMPS simulations